Global True Lithuania Encyclopedia of Lithuanian heritage worldwide

 Front of the Our Lady Gate of Dawn church, reminding of a gate

 The interior is also especially Vilnius-esque with a statue of Three Crosses behind the altar.
-The statue is remarkably similar to the Three Crosses monument, one of the symbols of Vilnius, that had been destroyed by the Soviets in 1950 (since rebuilt in 1989), making the congregation to essentially look at the lost-behind-the-Iron-Curtain Vilnius during the Mass.
+The statue is remarkably similar to the Three Crosses monument, one of the symbols of Vilnius, that had been destroyed by the Soviets in 1950 (since rebuilt in 1989).
+Such unique arrangement meant that while Lithuania was occupied, symbolically, the praying congregation was always facing the lost-behind-the-Iron-Curtain Vilnius during the Mass.

 Three Crosses of Vilnius behind the altar of the Montreal Our Lady Gate of Dawn Lithuanian church